platformsh/platformsh-docs/docs/src/administration/web/configure-project.md

 ## Variables

-The `Variables` screen allows you to define the variables that will be available project-wide - that is, in each environment.
-It also allows you define variables that will be available during the build process.
+The `Variables` screen allows you to define the variables that will be available project-wide – that is, in each environment.
+It also allows you to define variables that will be available during the build process.

 ![project vars](/images/management-console/settings-variables-project.png "0.7")